-We expect that our portfolio will consist primarily of select-service hotel properties located in the East Coast, West Coast and the Sunbelt regions of the United States.
+We expect that our portfolio will consist primarily of select-service hotel properties located in the East Coast, West Coast and the Sunbelt regions of the United States, including hotel properties owned by Moody I that we will acquire if the pending mergers are consummated.
 Select-service hotel properties target business-oriented travelers by providing clean rooms with basic amenities.
 In contrast to lower-cost budget motels, select-service hotels provide amenities such as an exercise room, business facilities and breakfast buffets.
 In contrast to full-service hotels, select-service hotels typically do not have a full-service restaurant, which is relatively costly to operate.
 To a lesser extent, we may also invest in other hospitality properties located within other markets and regions outside of the West Coast, Sunbelt and East Coast, as well as real estate securities and debt-related investments related to the hospitality sector.
-Our board of directors, or our "board," may adjust our investment focus from time to time based upon market conditions and other factors our board deems relevant.
+Our board of directors, or our board, may adjust our investment focus from time to time based upon market conditions and other factors our board deems relevant.

-In identifying investments, we will rely upon a market optimization investment strategy and acquisition model that analyzes economic fundamentals and demographic trends in major metropolitan markets.
+In addition to investments that we may acquire in the pending mergers, in identifying investments, we will rely upon a market optimization investment strategy and acquisition model that analyzes economic fundamentals and demographic trends in major metropolitan markets.
 By following a targeted, disciplined approach, we believe that we will be able to capitalize on market inefficiencies and identify undervalued investment opportunities with underlying intrinsic value that have the potential to create greater value at disposition.
 Our investment strategy seeks to identify technical pressures created by demographic, business and industry changes, which we believe lead to supply and demand imbalances within certain sectors of commercial real estate.

-Based on our internal research, we believe that presently the hospitality sector, compared to other real estate asset classes, has the greatest supply-demand imbalance, which should lead to upward pressure on room rates.
+Based on our internal research, we believe that presently the hospitality sector, compared to other real estate asset classes, has a significant supply-demand imbalance, which should lead to upward pressure on room rates.
 In addition, we believe that hotel properties continue to trade below historical price levels, resulting in attractive purchasing opportunities at this present time.
-More specifically, we believe that premier-brand, select-service hotel properties in major metropolitan markets have the potential to generate attractive returns relative to other types of hotel properties due to their ability to achieve Revenue per Available Room, or "RevPAR," levels at or close to those achieved by traditional, full-service hotels while achieving higher profit margins due to their more efficient operating model and more predicable net operating income.
+More specifically, we believe that premier-brand, select-service hotel properties in major metropolitan markets have the potential to generate attractive returns relative to other types of hotel properties due to their ability to achieve Revenue per Available Room, or RevPAR, levels at or close to those achieved by traditional, full-service hotels while achieving higher profit margins due to their more efficient operating model and more predicable net operating income.
 In addition, our market optimization investment strategy, accounting for growth potential and risks related to asset devaluation, takes into account current supply-demand imbalances and targets markets that offer stable population growth, high barriers to entry and multiple demand generators.